Welcome to the EBU UNCRPD information centre and legislative database. Its purpose is threefold:

 Section 3 - Important aspects of the Convention article that relate to the needs and characteristics identified in Section 1.

-- EBU can now make available 'A New Look At Our Human Rights', a document explaining the rights enshrined in the CRPD.
-The document is intended for blind or partially-sighted citizens or others who regularly interact with them.
-It explains the rights set out in the CRPD and what they mean in practice for people with disabilities and blind and partially sighted people in particular, available in .doc and .pdf formats, also available in doc format in Italian, German, Polish, Croatian, Portuguese and Lithuanian versions.
+- 'A New Look At Our Human Rights', (pdf) is an EBU document explaining the rights enshrined in the CRPD and what they mean in practice for people with disabilities and blind and partially sighted people in particular.
+Also available in doc format in Estonian, French, Italian, German, Polish, Croatian, Montenegrin, Portuguese, Icelandic, Lithuanian, Serbian and Spanish.
+(17/02/2022)

 - Using the data collected, EBU has produced analytical reports on articles 7, 20, 26, 28, 29 and 33 of the uncrpd.
 These are available by clicking on the relevant articles in the list below.